 AIFS Transportation Package

-A minimum of 10 participants must take the AIFS flight for it to be offered.
+A minimum of 10 participants is required for the AIFS group flight to be offered.

-Participants must enroll in both classes for a total of 6 units.
+Participants must enroll in both classes for a total of six units.

 * All courses are CSU/UC transferable.* Honors Program credit for those who qualify